mpdannenberg/mrb-streamflow-change/README.md

 Map of study area with major streams, regions, and instrumental and modeled flow anomalies

 #### map_nlcd.m
-Map of study area land cover (for supplemental material)
+Map of study area land cover (supplementary figure)

 #### map_mstmip_lulcc.m
-Map and time series of 1800-2010 land cover change using on the LULCC data used in the MsTMIP simulations
+Map and time series of 1800-2010 land cover change using on the LULCC data used in the MsTMIP simulations (supplementary figure)

 ### Calculate driver contributions and make maps / tables of results